sharing my love for philanthropy, cooking, and adventure

 Two Harbors: Campground Chaos and Sweet Treats

-My next stop was Two Harbors, just a 30-minute drive down MN-61.
-I stayed at the Burlington Bay Campground, which was a stark contrast to Tettegouche—campsites were packed in like sardines, with zero privacy.
+Next up was Two Harbors, just 30 minutes down MN-61.
+I stayed at Burlington Bay Campground, which, in contrast to Tettegouche, felt like sardine city.
+Campsites were tightly packed with little privacy.

 Photos: Burlington Bay Campground—Sardine City! | Two Harbors Beach

-Craving a bit of nostalgia, I made a beeline for the 5th Street Malt Shoppe and treated myself to a scoop of Chocolate Peanut Butter with a side of Coffee Ice Cream.
-Back at the campground, I wrapped up the day with a glass of red wine on the beach, gearing up for my next adventure in Minneapolis.
+I made a beeline for the 5th Street Malt Shoppe and ordered Chocolate Peanut Butter alongside Coffee Ice Cream.
+Back at the campground, I ended the day with red wine on the beach, watching Lake Superior settle into evening.

 Photos: 5th Street Malt Shoppe | My Delicious Reward!